zhanghongce/TACAS-artifact/README.md

       will first generate a verification wrapper (`vlg-gen/all.v`), and calls yosys to parse the wrapper and produce a SMT-LIB2 file for SMT queries.
-      The verification tasks contains (a) verifying the given inductive invariants, and (b) verifying the equivalence of instructions assuming the invariants given are valid.
-A more detailed explanantion of what the inductive invariants specify can be found in `$ILAROOT/examples/toy_alu/README.md`.
+      The verification tasks contains (a) verifying the given inductive invariants, and (b) verifying the equivalence of each instruction assuming the invariants given are valid.
+A more detailed explanantion of what the inductive invariants specify can be found in `$ILAROOT/examples/Simple-Pipe/README.md`.
       If the verification failed, a waveform named `trace.vcd` showing the failing trace will be generated.

-      We also provide an incorrectly implemented design `verilog/simple_alu_wrong.v`, where the only difference from `verilog/simple_alu.v` is at Line 162-163, about the bypassing network.
-In this wrong design, the designer wanted to save some typing by copying the code of bypassing `rs1` and use it for bypassing `rs2`, but carelessly forgot to change the name of a signal from `1` to `2`, to make it work for rs2.
-You can also check for the equvialence between this Verilog implementation and the ILA specification using the following command:
+      We also provide an incorrectly implemented design `verilog/simple_pipe_wrong.v`, where the only difference from `verilog/simple_pipe.v` is around Line 162-163, about the bypassing network.
+In this wrong design, the designer wanted to save some typing by copying the code of bypassing `rs1` and use it for bypassing `rs2`, but carelessly forgot to change the name of a signal from `1` to `2`, to adapt it for rs2.
+You can check for the equvialence also between this Verilog implementation and the ILA specification using the following command:
       ```
-      time python vlg-verif.py -v verilog/simple_alu_wrong.v -i vlg-gen/alu.v
+      time python vlg-verif.py -v verilog/simple_pipe_wrong.v -i vlg-gen/pipe.v
       ```

       The checking should fail and the trace that manifests this problem is generated and